thomasgreen/liquid-docs/tags.md

 Very little needs to be said about server-side validation.
 If you send your form to the `amp/form/submit` endpoint it'll handle all the form validation and processing.
 If, for whatever reason, you need to make your own endpoint for a specific form this endpoint is probably a good starting place.

+### Accessing form data from an input
+You may need to access form data from an input.
+You can do this via a liquid tag.
+If you wanted to echo the form identifier, for example, you can access it by calling the form_identifier method: `<%= form.form_identifier %>`

+Form methods accessible from inputs:
+ - form_identifier
+ - form_template
+ - form_success_redirect
+ - action_type
+ - action_url
+ - form_method
+ - form_options
+ - form_type
+ - identifier
+ - referer

 ### Extending a form

 #### Input types